 Besides the other powers granted by law, Eni's by-laws and the corporate governance system, within the context of the Board of Directors, the Chairman plays an important role in internal controls.
 She is entrusted to oversee the Internal Audit Unit, the Head of which reports directly to the Board of Directors and, on its behalf, to the Chairman, without prejudice to the provisions relating to its appointment, removal, remuneration and resources and his functional reporting to the Control and Risk Committee and the Chief Executive Officer, as Director in charge of the internal control and risk management system.
 The Chairman is also involved in the appointment of the officers responsible for internal control, risk management and compliance, the Supervisory Body, the Officer in charge of preparing Company's financial reports, as well as in the internal regulatory process for controls, approving among other things the rules governing internal audit activities.
 The Chairman also proposes to the Board of Directors, in agreement with the Chief Executive Officer, the budget of the Internal Audit Unit, receives regular information on the activities of the Internal Audit Unit and may request specific audits.
-Furthermore, the Chairman receives the half-yearly reports of the Supervisory Body and immediate notice by it if material or significant facts are uncovered.
+Furthermore, the Chairman receives from the Supervisory Body, along with the CEO, prior disclosure of communications addressed to the Board of Directors if particularly material or significant facts are uncovered; the Chairman also receives information in the event of potential non-compliance with Model 231 by Directors and/or members of the Board of Statutory Auditors and/or members of the Supervisory Body itself, for subsequent information to the Board.